2018 Kemerovo fire: Legal

-The Investigative Committee of Russia brought charges under part 3 of Article 293 of the Russian Criminal Code; neglect of duty which has entailed by negligence the death of two or more persons, against the head of a firefighting unit No.2.
-According to investigation reports lead firefighter did not listen to an eyewitness, who reported that people were locked up on the fourth floor, but sent the unit to a farther location losing time.
+The Investigative Committee of Russia brought charges under part 3 of Article 293 of the Russian Criminal Code; dereliction of duty which by negligence led to the deaths of two or more persons, against the head of a firefighting unit No.2.
+According to investigative reports, the lead firefighter did not listen to an eyewitness who reported that people were locked on the fourth floor, but sent the unit to a further location, which wasted time.

-Several other criminal cases were initiated with seven individuals being arrested.
+In 2021 eight people associated with the mall were sentenced to prison terms for fire safety violations or failure to aid people once the fire started.

+In 2023 two government officials of the Kemerovo region were sentenced to prison for embezzlement, fraud, and negligence.

 Aftermath

 Politicians across the globe sent their condolences.
 28 March 2018 was declared the national day of mourning in Russia.

 A rally was held in Kemerovo demanding the resignation of Kemerovo Mayor Ilya Seredyuk and the longtime regional governor, Aman Tuleyev.

 On April 1, 2018, Aman Tuleyev resigned as the governor of Kemerovo Oblast, citing "a heavy burden" of the Kemerovo fire, and President Putin accepted Tuleyev's resignation.

 A spokeswoman for the Foreign Ministry criticized the announcement of expulsions of Russian diplomats by the United States and a number of European countries in connection to the poisoning of a former Russian spy and his daughter, which happened a day after the tragedy, as showing disrespect to the deceased victims.

 Local media named the owner of the mall, as millionaire Denis Shtengelov.
-Shtengelov countered in an interview that his stake in the mall at the time of the fire was only a minority stake with other investors, however, he promised to pay compensation of 3-million rubles (about $52,500) to the family of each victim.
+Shtengelov countered in an interview that his stake in the mall at the time of the fire was only a minority stake with other investors, however, he promised to pay compensation of 3-million rubles (about $52,500) to each victim's family.
 This would be in addition to the regional government's reported compensation to the families of victims, which is equivalent to $17,500 each.

 As of July 2018, the building is being demolished.
-In March 2019, a construction of a park designed by architect John Calvin Weidman, was started at the place of the demolished mall.
+In March 2019, construction of a park designed by architect John Calvin Weidman was started at the place of the demolished mall.
 Named the Park of Angels, it was opened on 15 September 2019.